Teen Challenge Boys Programs in Pittsburgh, Pennsylvania . . . Treasure Coast Boys Academy Will Turn Around Your

 We are a Teen Challenge therapeutic boarding school, providing a safe haven for teenage boys in Pittsburgh, Pennsylvania and around the country; boys who have sought to fill a void in their hearts through negative peer influences, self-destructive habits, or substance abuse.

-Treasure Coast Boys Academy serves 50 boys ages 13 to 18 at our residential boarding school and ranch.
+Treasure Coast is a troubled teen boys ranch that enrolls 50 boys, ages 12 to 17, at our residential boarding school and ranch.
 Boys from Pittsburgh, Pennsylvania who enroll in this Teen Challenge program will learn to develop character, integrity, and respect.
 We show boys the the right road in life through example, lessons, counsel, mentoring and team exercises.
 Also, by removing distractions and detaching from problematic situations, it helps to make possible break destructive patterns of behavior.

 Troubled boys are enrolled in Treasure Coast Boys Academy from across the nation, including from Pittsburgh, Pennsylvania.
 Enrollment is year-round.

 If you would like your son to make a change in his life, consider that Treasure Coast Boys Academy could possibly be just what you are interested in.

 Counseling at the Teen Challenge Treasure Coast Boys Academy is offered frequently during the day, in all settings, through conversations and mentoring during activities and group settings.
 We place a strong emphasis on mentorship, providing the boys with positive male role models during their time with us.

-In our program, boys remain physically and mentally active and challenged throughout their stay.
+In the boys ranch, our residents remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is a spectacular wilderness experience in the mountains of North Carolina during the last month of the boys’ residency.